whatwatt-ch/whatwatt-go-documentation/docs/index.md

 > The Energy Transition will only succeed if we can optimize our own energy consumption.
 This is only possible if we know our consumption in real time and can react accordingly.

-The Swiss Federal Regulation concerning electricity supply stipulates that Smart Meters must be equipped with an interface that allows retrieving measured data in real time. **WhatWatt Go uses this interface to give you control over your energy data.**
+The Swiss Federal Regulation concerning electricity supply stipulates that Smart Meters must be equipped with an interface that allows retrieving measured data in real time. **whatwatt Go uses this interface to give you control over your energy data.**

 ## Data Ownership

 **Who owns your energy consumption data?** The consumption data collected from your household belongs to **you**.
-You decide with whom you would like to share this data.
-WhatWatt Go ensures your data stays local and under your control.
+You decide with whom you would like to share this data. whatwatt Go ensures your data stays local and under your control.

 ---